Back to blog

 Implicit signals: Did the user ask a follow-up? (suggests incomplete answer) Did they copy the response? (suggests useful content) Did they book a consultation after? (suggests high-value interaction)

-One of our most impactful patterns is the User Sidecar Store: a per-user JSON file that accumulates signals progressively without requiring schema changes to our primary datastore.
+One of our most impactful patterns is the User Sidecar Store: a per-user data structure that accumulates signals progressively without requiring schema changes to our primary datastore.

 The sidecar holds multiple data sections, each updated independently: